malathit/malathit.github.io/spring-boot/_posts/2020-02-16-Factory-pattern-with-Spring-boot.markdown

 Now let's write the factory method.
 {% gist a480c2002388e64d5d51720f457ccee7 MessagingServiceFactory.java %}

 As you see in the factory method, we build a hashmap with the messaging service name as the key, and MessagingService implementation as the value.
-All the available implementation of `MessagingService` interface are autowired by spring with the declaration:
+All the available implementation of `MessagingService` interface i.e *KafkaMessagingService* and *SqsMessagingService* are autowired by spring with the declaration:

 ```java
 private List<MessagingService> messagingServices;